You are here

 Becoming certified is valuable for both freelance and staff editors, whatever their titles.

-Offering certification to employees whose jobs include editing and proofreading is also valuable for employers.
+Offering professional certification to employees whose jobs include editing and proofreading is also valuable for employers.

-If you work in English—no matter what country you live in—you're welcome to take the Editors Canada certification tests.
-The benefits of Editors Canada certification are recognized worldwide.
+If you work in English—no matter what country you live in—you're welcome to take Editors Canada's professional certification exams.
+The benefits of Editors Canada's professional certification are recognized worldwide.

 The program is designed to test the skills of editors working within Canada.
-While many of the standards underlying the tests are common to editorial practices in other countries, the tests do require some familiarity with Canadian practices, resources and issues.
+While many of the standards underlying the exams are common to editorial practices in other countries, the exams do require some familiarity with Canadian practices, resources and issues.

-Certification is open to both members and non-members of the Editors' Association of Canada.
-Editors Canada members pay lower test fees.
+Although professional certification is open to both members and non-members of Editors Canada, members pay lower exam fees.